‘You Get Back What You Give,’ Says Mary Weiler

 As the Director of Medical Staff Administration, Mary was the 50th employee hired at the Martin Luther King, Jr. Community Hospital.
 She grew up less than 10 miles from the hospital and today she lives between Hawthorne and El Segundo.

-Since she spoke up five years ago in that staff meeting, employee giving has raised more than $290,000 for the hospital’s general fund—making a difference for thousands of patients each year.
+Since she spoke up six years ago in that staff meeting, employee giving has raised more than $290,000 for the hospital’s general fund—making a difference for thousands of patients each year.
 That difference is felt in the community.

 “Everywhere I go, people ask me where I work and when I tell them, everyone has a story.
 'My mom was there last week,' or 'My cousin was just there.'
 I hear all these positive comments about the care we give at MLKCH and how everyone is so thrilled to have a hospital back in the community.”